-1. Functions and Graphs
+- 1. Functions and Graphs

-2. Algebra

 - a.
+Trigonometric and exponential functions

+- 2. Algebra

-Use of inverse functions to solve equations - b.
+- a.
+Use of inverse functions to solve equations

+- b.
 Index laws and logarithmic laws

-3. Calculus
+- 3. Calculus

 - a.
-Differentiation from first principle - b.
+Differentiation from first principle

+- b.
 Introduction to differentiation and anti-differentiation

-4. Probability and statistics
+- 4. Probability and statistics

 - a.
-Addition and multiplication principles for counting - b.
+Addition and multiplication principles for counting

+- b.
 Combinations